MelanieLinares/portfolio-new/site/content/post/starbucks.md

 <div class="inner-wrap">

 ## The takeaway:
-Y'all, did you know that React is great for making dynamic components? 😉 I learned about <span class="definition" title="component hierarchy focuses the component's scope of responsibility, creates meaningful relationships between components, encourages composability, and provides balance between flexibility and structure">component hierarchy</span> through this project and it was my first deep dive into learning TypeScript.
+Y'all, did you know that React is great for making dynamic components? 😉 I learned about component hierarchy through this project and it was my first deep dive into learning TypeScript.
 Starbucks has a very knowledgeable team that was a great asset during design and development.
 I always love working directly with UX and back-end folks and this project experience had both.
 The Starbucks team knew what they needed from this platform and I'm glad our team was able to deliver. ☕✨